 Salsas

 • Comal cleanup tip: If you roast the ingredients, place a sheet of aluminum foil over the comal before heating it.
 The vegetables still blister the same way, but the cleanup is much easier.

 • Texture: Blend fully for a smooth salsa or pulse for a more rustic finish.
 If you have a molcajete, this is a great chance to use it!
+You can mince the cilantro separately and fold it in at the end.

 • Serving ideas: Perfect for huevos rancheros, chilaquiles, molletes, or with tortilla chips for snacking.

-• Make‑ahead: Keeps 3–4 days in the fridge.
+• Make‑ahead: Keeps 3–5 days in the fridge.

+Salsas